aminomancer/uc.css.js/README.md

 <br/>

-`userChrome.css` doesn't require any fonts, but there's an optional preference in about:config which lets you replace fonts in the UI (not in-content) with [SF Pro][Apple Fonts], macOS's system font, on Windows or Linux.
-You can enable this by [downloading the font][SF-Pro.dmg] and opening it in 7-Zip.
+`userChrome.css` doesn't require any fonts, but there's an optional preference in about:config which lets you replace fonts in the UI (not in-content) with [SF Pro][apple fonts], macOS's system font, on Windows or Linux.
+You can enable this by [downloading the font][sf-pro.dmg] and opening it in 7-Zip.
 From here, double click the `.pkg` file, then `Payload~`, then `.`, `Library`, and `Fonts`.
 From here you can drag all the files to a working folder, select all of them, then right click and click "Install for all users."

 After that, you just need to toggle `userChrome.css.mac-ui-fonts` to `true` in about:config.
 Currently, this setting requires a local copy of three variants of the font: SF Pro, SF Pro Display, and SF Pro Text (all from [SF-Pro.dmg][]).
 If you use the Arabic abjad, download SF Arabic too since the theme now uses it too.
-Additionally, `userContent.css` can use [Fira Code][] or [SF Mono][Apple Fonts] for plaintext files.
+Additionally, `userContent.css` can use [Fira Code][] or [SF Mono][apple fonts] for plaintext files.
 This repo includes a copy of Fira Code that the stylesheets can load, so you technically don't need to install it yourself, but I recommend installing it anyway.
 It's one of the best monospace typefaces in my opinion, and it's completely free.
 Install FiraCode-VF.ttf from the variable_ttf folder, but do not install the other font files since they can conflict.

 </details>